Friday, February 6, 2015

 "We need to remind ourselves of history," she said, and be aware of biased versions of history.
 She cites Queenston Heights, in which native warriors helped defend the Americans in the War of 1812, as an example.
 In response, at Rodman Hall Art Centre in St. Catharines in Resting with Warriors (2001)*, she installed sculptures of female warriors outside because she thought, "Where are they [in common accounts]?"

 She often blends the personal with the political.
-The first work she shared, Waitress (1986), for example, is set in a Chinese restaurant in Brantford, where she is based.
+For example, the first work she shared with the audience, Waitress (1986), is set in a Chinese restaurant in Brantford, where she is based.
 In this self-portrait, she serves a customer, who looks characteristically uncomfortable upon realizing that she does not speak Chinese and is Mohawk.
 Brian and Mila Mulroney dance merrily in the background of the painting, surrounded by burning False Faces Masks, with beadwork patterns underfoot.
 It was made around the time that the Prime Minister met with First Nations leaders and behaved in a dismissive manner.

 Some works like Waitress are darkly humorous and others are celebratory.
 Some are a combination, like the film, Mars Thunderchild Gets a Calling (2005), in which the optimistic and exuberant main character, Mars Thunderbird, speculates, "Maybe there's still racism."
 Niro shared that humour and celebration are critical strategies for "self-preservation...[otherwise these situations] can hurt you.
 In my mind, I try to switch it around....once that mind shift happens, it's so much easier for me [to continue working].
 When something is so heavy, you can only understand it to a certain degree."